anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

    in an endless loop, does not configure the next level.

    **How the problem was solved:**
-     - In the stop() function of the Game Engine class previously used .stop() to terminate the threads.
+     - In the stop() function [lines 113-120] of the Game Engine class previously used .stop() to terminate the threads.
      This method is deprecated in Java as it may leave the application in an inconsistent state.
      I used .interrupt() to make the respective threads' (updateThread, timeThread and PhysicsThread) run() functions to throw an Interrupted Exception, and then returning from the functions to exit them.